DavidAnson/simple-website-with-blog/sites/sample-text/posts/goals.md

-- An easy way to create a simple, secure web site with a blog
+- An easy way to create a simple, secure website with a blog
 - Support for text-based and photo-based blog formats
 - Easy authoring in HTML, Markdown (with code formatting), or JSON
 - Ordering of posts by publish date or content date